Skip to main content

 Debugging Workflows

 Before you run ak locally, set up any environment variables for secrets/vars that are required by your workflow.
+For example:

 export TOKEN=s3cr3t

 Another option is to use the ak var set command instead of setting environment variables.
-You need to run this command after starting ak
+You need to run this command after starting ak.

 The easiest way to run a workflow locally is to add an HTTP trigger.